Taiko no Tatsujin 2

 The Donderful! chart for the song Natsumatsuri.

 The first branch split happens in measure 18, though both Advanced and Master branch areas before that are filled in.
-Their contents are the same as the Normal branch, save for measure 14 onwards, which consists of the following pattern:
+Their contents are the same as the Normal branch, save for measure 14 onwards, which consists of the following patterns:

 Chart #78 - ULTRA_H